lnurl/luds/lnurl-allowance.md

 # LNURL-allowance

-The LNURL Allowance scheme allows a SERVICE and a WALLET to establish a `pairing` over a WebSocket connection.
-The idea is that SERVICE will provide some recommended criteria (pairing amount and pairing time) to WALLET and once displayed and accepted by the user of WALLET, will allow for WALLET to pay/receive funds to/from SERVICE without user interaction or QR Code scanning.
+The LNURL Allowance scheme allows a `LN SERVICE` and a `LN WALLET` to establish a `pairing` over a WebSocket connection.
+The idea is that `LN SERVICE` will provide an LNURL that returns some parameters (including a socket URL) to `LN WALLET`. `LN WALLET` will diplay a pairing dialog and once accepted by the user, `LN WALLET` will start a socket connection to `LN SERVICE`.
+This will allow for `LN WALLET` to pay/receive funds to/from `LN SERVICE` without user interaction or QR Code scanning, up to the established allowance amount.

 ## Scan QR code to establish allowance/pairing